-11. The service auditor shall comply with relevant ethical requirements, including those pertaining to independence, relating to assurance engagements.
+11. The service auditor shall comply with the provisions of the Code relating to assurance engagements, or other professional requirements, or requirements imposed by law or regulation, that are at least as demanding.
 (Ref: Para.
 A5)

 Management and Those Charged with Governance